monthero/journey/README.md

 # My online CV

-As an excuse to try SolidJS, its dev experience and ecosystem, I decided to build my CV as an SPA.
+As an excuse to try SolidJS, its dev experience and ecosystem, I decided to build my CV as an SPA, using SolidJS, park-ui and pandacss.